brewsci/homebrew-science/CONTRIBUTING.md

 Thank you for your interest in contributing to [Homebrew/science].
 The following guidelines are designed to help you write more efficient pull requests.

 ## Formula Guidelines
-Read Homebrew's [Formula Cookbook] and [Acceptable formulæ].
+Read Homebrew's [Formula Cookbook] and [Acceptable Formulae].
 If your formula installs or depends on Python modules you may want to read [Python for Formula Authors] as well.

 Please **follow the [GitHub Ruby Styleguide]**.